 N.A.D. – Perplexity

-finished within one week, the concept album Dawn Of A New Age by British producers Tony Thorpe and Mustafa Ali is inspired by science fiction and Islam (BPM, 1990)
+Completed within one week, the concept album Dawn Of A New Age by British producers Tony Thorpe and Mustafa Ali is inspired by science fiction and Islam.
+(BPM, 1990)

 Cylob – Ofid

-after giving a demo tape to Aphex Twin at a gig in early 1993, Cylob starts releasing on the superstar’s label (Rephlex, 1994)
+After giving Aphex Twin a demo tape at a concert in early 1993, Cylob began releasing music on the superstar’s label.
+(Rephlex, 1994)

 Like A Tim – Cry-Baby

-the Rotterdam based producer and graffiti artist brings a distinctively abrasive element into Nineties’ electronic music (1997, Djax-Up-Beats)
+The Rotterdam-based producer and graffiti artist brings a distinctively abrasive element to the electronic music of the 1990s.
+(1997, Djax-Up-Beats)

 S.R.I. – Grand Slam

-one of the many incarnations of Cologne’s Reinhard Voigt, who’s utilising the space for opulence in minimalism here (NTA, 1996)
+One of the many incarnations of Cologne-based Reinhard Voigt, who uses the space here for opulence in minimalism.
+(NTA, 1996)

 Aqua Regia vs. Rhythm Doc. – Level 3

-driven by an uncompromising vision of what the public should expect from music, London based Akin O. Fernandez launches Irdial Discs in 1986, coins numerous alter egos, and teams up with producer Rhythm Doctor for one release (Irdial Discs, 1992)
+Driven by an uncompromising vision of what the public should expect from music, London-based Akin O. Fernandez launched Irdial Discs in 1986, created numerous alter egos and teamed up with producer Rhythm Doctor for one release.
+(Irdial Discs, 1992)

 Gerhard Potuznik – Rimbaud Bubblegum

-spreading a vibe of relaxation – Vienna style (Cheap, 1996)
+Creating a vibe of relaxation – Viennese style.
+(Cheap, 1996)

 Spacepimp – K9 Law